devpin95/MeshGenerator/README.md

 ##### Algorithm

-This hydraulic erosion algorithm is a particle based simulation developed by [Nicholas McDonald](https://nickmcd.me/about/).
+This hydraulic erosion algorithm is a physics based simulation developed by [Nicholas McDonald](https://nickmcd.me/about/).

 <p align="center"><img align="center" src="http://dpiner.com/projects/MeshGenerator/images/HydraulicErosionDemo1small.gif" width="255"></p>
 <p align="center">Hydraulic erosion visualization with 20 particles</p>

-The process begins by randomly selecting a position in the map for the water particle to land.
+The process begins by randomly selecting a position in the map for the water drop to land.

     drop.pos.x = Random.Range(0f, mapdim);
     drop.pos.y = Random.Range(0f, mapdim);

-At the beginning of it's life, the has a sediment level of *0*, *0* speed in the *x* and *y* directions, and a starting volume set by the user in the parameters.
+At the beginning of it's life, the has a sediment level of `0`, `0` speed in the `x` and `y` directions, and a starting volume set by the user in the parameters.

     drop.speed.x = 0;
     drop.speed.y = 0;